ringcentral/ringcentral-embeddable/docs/third-party-service-in-widget.md

 ## Add meeting schedule feature with your service

 First we need to add `Meeting` permission into your app in RingCentral Developer website if you are using your own RingCentral client id.
+This works on RingCentral Video or RingCentral Meetings service.

 Then pass `meetingInvitePath` and `meetingInviteTitle` when you register service.